jeanhaley32/BlizApp/readme.md

 # BlizApp
-BlizApp is my solution to Blizzard's take-home project as part of their take-home application process.
+BlizApp is my solution to Blizzard's take-home project.
+Part of their Application process for SRE.

 I chose `Option 1: Software Engineering`, as I've been working on several active Golang projects of my own, and I feel like this would be a logical use of fresh information.